-4.27 There may be some fugitive dust released from outdoor operations.
-Large particles will mostly deposit close to the source and the assumption is that the vast majority of dust deposition would occur within 100m, although some smaller particles may travel up to 200-500m.43 Therefore, significant effects on European sites from dust are unlikely beyond 100m.
+4.32 There may be some fugitive dust released from outdoor operations.
+Large particles will mostly deposit close to the source and the assumption is that the vast majority of dust deposition would occur within 100m, although some smaller particles may travel up to 200-500m.46 Therefore, significant effects on European sites from dust are unlikely beyond 100m.

-4.28 The following European sites are within the county (no additional sites are within 100m of the county boundary) and have habitats that may be sensitive to dust deposition and therefore could be affected by minerals and waste development within Hertfordshire:
+4.33 The following European sites are within the county (no additional sites are within 100m of the county boundary) and have habitats that may be sensitive to dust deposition and therefore could be affected by minerals and waste development within Hertfordshire:

-Chilterns Beechwoods SAC;
+- Chilterns Beechwoods SAC;

-- Wormley Hoddesdonpark Woods SAC; and - Lee Valley SPA / Ramsar (and functionally linked land, if present within the county).
+- Wormley Hoddesdonpark Woods SAC; and

+- Lee Valley SPA / Ramsar (and functionally linked land, if present within the county).

-4.29 The following policies specify potential locations for development that are within 100m of Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, or Lee Valley SPA/Ramsar (or land potentially functionally linked to it):
+4.34 The following policies specify potential locations for development that are within 100m of Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, or Lee Valley SPA/Ramsar (or land potentially functionally linked to it):

-- Policy 5: Mineral Safeguarding Areas (MSAs) could require non-minerals development to extract minerals within MSAs: sand and gravel MSAs within Lee Valley SPA/Ramsar and land that may be functionally linked; brick clay MSA within 100m of Chilterns Beechwoods SAC; sand and gravel MSA within 100m of Wormley Hoddesdonpark Woods SAC. - Policy 22: Water Recycling Sites permits new/extended water recycling infrastructure within Lee Valley SPA/Ramsar (Rye Meads sewage treatment works).
+Policy 5: Mineral Safeguarding Areas (MSAs) - in order to prevent non-minerals development from sterilising minerals resources within the MSA, developments could be required to extract minerals prior to development; this would be small scale / windfall development: sand and gravel MSAs within Lee Valley SPA/Ramsar and land that may be functionally linked; brick clay MSA within 100m of Chilterns Beechwoods SAC; sand and gravel MSA within 100m of Wormley Hoddesdonpark Woods SAC.

+Policy 22: Water Recycling Sites - permits new/extended water recycling infrastructure within Lee Valley SPA/Ramsar (Rye Meads sewage treatment works).

-4.30 The following policies could also result in development within 100m of one of the three European sites in the county, as they do not specify potential development locations:
+4.35 The following policies could also result in small scale development within 100m of one of the three European sites in the county, as they do not specify potential development locations:

-- Policy 2: Meeting Sand and Gravel Needs (only likely within areas of known sand and gravel resource, indicated by the Minerals Safeguarding Area for sand and gravel; ie only within 100m of Wormley Hoddesdonpark Woods SAC or Lee Valley SPA/Ramsar and functionally linked land);
+- Policy 2: Meeting Sand and Gravel Needs (windfall development within areas of known sand and gravel resource, indicated by the Minerals Safeguarding Area for sand and gravel; ie only within 100m of Wormley Hoddesdonpark Woods SAC or Lee Valley SPA/Ramsar and functionally linked land);

+- Policy 3: Meeting Waste Management Needs (windfall development only; within Waste Management Sites, or employment land, with some exceptions.
+One Waste Management Site is within 100m of Wormley Hoddesdonpark Woods SAC; Waste Management Sites are within 100m of Lee Valley SPA/Ramsar);

-- Policy 6: Brick Clay (only likely within areas of known brick clay resource, indicated by the Minerals Safeguarding Area for brick clay; ie only within 100m of Chilterns Beechwoods SAC);
+- Policy 6: Brick Clay (windfall development only; within areas of known brick clay resource, indicated by the Minerals Safeguarding Area for brick clay; ie only within 100m of Chilterns Beechwoods SAC);

 - Policy 7: Chalk;

 - Policy 8: Borrow Pits;

 - Policy 9: Incidental Mineral Extraction;

 - Policy 10: Secondary and Recycled Materials;

 - Policy 12: Landfill Excavation;

 - Policy 22: Water Recycling Sites: and

 - Policy 23: Transport Infrastructure Sites.

-4.31 There is potential for likely significant effects to occur in relation to dust at Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, and Lee Valley SPA/Ramsar (and its functionally linked land), which therefore requires further consideration at Appropriate Assessment.
+4.36 There is potential for likely significant effects to occur in relation to dust at Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, and Lee Valley SPA/Ramsar (and its functionally linked land), which therefore requires further consideration at Appropriate Assessment.

-43 As referenced in the Institute of Air Quality Management guidance Guidance on the Assessment of
+46 As referenced in the Institute of Air Quality Management guidance Guidance on the Assessment of